NeisesMike/VehicleFramework/OwnersManual.md

 ## Auto-leveling
 There are two types of auto-leveling:
 - **Activated Auto-leveling** is when you choose to start an auto-level as the pilot.
 Press the **auto-level button** to level out the pitch and roll of your ACV.
+If the ACV is not close to level, you can double tap the exit button to auto-level as well.
 - **Passive Auto-leveling** is when the ship starts an auto-level without your input.
 This will happen whenever the powered, unpiloted ship is not level.
 If the ACV experiences a collision while attempting to auto-level, it will cancel the auto-level and try again in 5 seconds.

 ## Auto-pilot